 BIOL 389 Biological Research.
 Research projects which require extensive use of laboratory or museum facilities.
 Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113, and CHEM 123.
+Does not count towards Health Science or (BA) Biology majors.
 1-3 semester credit hours.
-Does not count toward HLSC or B.A. in Biology major.
-Typically offered: Fall, Spring and Summer.
+Engaged Learning.
+Typically offered: Fall, Spring and Summer Terms.
 Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 9.

 BIOL 391 Selected Topics.
 Special courses on various topics with which the student has not become acquainted in formal course work.
 May be an extension of or a supplement to material previously encountered, or lectures from a completely new area.
 Prerequisite: Instructor consent and "C" or better in CHEM 123 and one of BIOL 204, 250, 258, 272, 313, or 363.
 1-4 semester credit hours.
 Typically offered: Periodically.
 Department Consent Required.
 Course Repeatable.
-Maximum number of units allowed 99.
+Maximum number of units allowed 9.

 BIOL 393 Great Ideas in Biology and Medicine.
 A study in the original writings of some of the great biologists and medial scientists to understand their thoughts and work and the historical development of the scientific method in biology.
 Capstone course for HLSC majors on the Main Campus.
-Prerequisites: "C" or better in BIOL 197, BIOL 198 and CHEM 123; 90 credit hours standing.
+Prerequisites: "C" or better in BIOL 197, BIOL 198, and CHEM 123; 90 credit hours standing.
 1 semester credit hour.
 Writing Intensive Course.
 Typically offered: Fall and Spring Terms.

 BIOL 394 Nature Writing.
 This course will introduce the literary genre of Nature Writing and explore its ongoing relationship with science.
 This interdisciplinary course will explore the nature writing of the past and other cultures, as well as trends leading to its future.
-May be taken as the capstone course for HLSC and B.A. in Biology majors.
-Prerequisite: "C" or better in: BIOL 197, BIOL 198 and CHEM 123.
-Sustainability designated.
+May be taken as the capstone course for HLSC majors.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, and CHEM 123.
 1 semester credit hour.
-Writing Intensive Course.
+Writing Intensive Course and Sustainability.
 Typically offered: Annually.

 BIOL 395 Independent Study.
 Provides opportunity for advanced major to pursue study in a field of biological interest.
-Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113 and CHEM 123.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113, and CHEM 123.
 1-3 semester credit hours.
 Typically offered: Periodically.
 Department Consent Required.
 Course Repeatable.
-Maximum number of units allowed 99.
+Maximum number of units allowed 9.

 BIOL 397 Biology Internship.
 Practical experiences in the life sciences under the supervision of the biology faculty.
-Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113 and CHEM 123.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113, and CHEM 123.
 1-3 semester credit hours.
+Engaged Learning.
 Typically offered: Periodically.
 Department Consent Required.